 - Season the mixture with salt

-- Drain the oil into a large wide necked jug or bowl using a saucepan lid (saucepan) to hold the potato mixture in the pan
+- Drain the oil from the potatoes into a large wide necked jug or bowl using a saucepan lid (to hold the potato mixture in the pan)

-- Pour the egg and milk mixture into the pan, tilting the pan to encourage the liquid to move over the edge of the potato mixture
+- Pour the egg and milk mixture into the pan, tilting the pan to encourage the liquid to move to the edges

 - Cook for 5 to 10 minutes on a medium heat

-- Turn the tortilla over using the saucepan lid and slide the uncooked side back into the pan (if some potatoes escape just tuck them in underneath using a wooden spatula!)
+- Turn / flip the omelette using a large plate and then slide the uncooked side back into the pan (if some potatoes escape just tuck them in underneath using a wooden spatula!)

 - Cook for a further 5 to 10 minutes on a medium heat

-- The tortilla is cooked when it is nicely golden on both sides.
+- The omelette is cooked when it is nicely golden on both sides.

 - Delicious served hot or cold.

-*This may seem like a large quantity of olive oil but you can re-use it by filtering it through a small sieve into a container or bottle (using a funnel).
+*This may seem like a large quantity of olive oil but you can re-use it by filtering it through a small sieve into a container or bottle (using a funnel), and re-using it.